Categorical localization for the coherent-constructible correspondence: Introduction

 \begin{conjecture}[The coherent-constructible correspondence \cite{FLTZ, FLTZ2}] Suppose that $\Sigma$ is complete.
 Then $\ks$ induces a quasi-equivalence

-where the RHS is the full sub dg category of the constructible sheaves over $T^n$ spanned by objects whose microsupports are contained in $\Ls$. \end{conjecture} This is considered as a microlocal counterpart of \eqref{HMS}.
-In the course of this paper, we will assume a slightly stronger version for a (not necessarily complete) $\Sigma$.
+where the right-hand side is the full sub dg category of the constructible sheaves over $T^n$ spanned by objects whose microsupports are contained in $\Ls$. \end{conjecture} This is considered to be a microlocal counterpart of \eqref{HMS}.
+In the course of this paper, we will assume a slightly stronger version for (a not necessarily complete) $\Sigma$.

 \begin{conjecture} The morphism $\ks$ extends to a quasi-equivalence